 - Establish a central repository of data in the EU regarding incidences of violence against police officers, potentially via Eurostat.
-Collection of data at EU level would help understand the roots of the problem, exchange best practices between Members States and adapt safety awareness training programs for police officers.
-The European Parliament has been calling for such training and exchange of best practices since 2019 in its Resolution from 14th Feb on the right to peaceful protest and the proportionate use of the force. - Encourage Member States to equip their national legal systems with proportionate and stronger punishments that should actually act as preventative measures. - Facilitate identification and dissemination of best practices for aftercare for both physical and mental trauma suffered by police officers.
+Collection of data at EU level would help understand the roots of the problem, exchange best practices between Members States and adapt safety awareness training programs for police officers. - Encourage Member States to equip their national legal systems with proportionate and stronger punishments that should actually act as preventative measures. - Facilitate identification and dissemination of best practices for aftercare for both physical and mental trauma suffered by police officers.
 Call on MSs to include fully reimbursing psycho-traumatic treatment costs through social security. - Secure healing and reparation which also include the proposals to make sure that physical violence against the police leading to severe injuries or death are not time barred from prosecution. - Improve health and safety conditions at work for police officers.
-European initiatives to achieve zero deaths at work are needed in order to minimize violence against the police. - Organize yearly European Day on the Protection of Protectors to raise awareness on the missions of policemen and firefighters and their critical role in society. - Incentivise institutions such as schools to play a crucial role in educating the youth against violence in general and particularly the one targeted at the police.
+European initiatives to achieve zero deaths at work are needed in order to minimize violence against the police. - 2 Organize yearly European Day on the Protection of Protectors to raise awareness on the missions of policemen and firefighters and their critical role in society. - A Incentivise institutions such as schools to play a crucial role in educating the youth against violence in general and particularly the one targeted at the police.

-GUARANTEE FAIR WORKING CONDITIONS AND SOCIAL RIGHTS FOR POLICE OFFICERS
+2 GUARANTEE FAIR WORKING CONDITIONS AND SOCIAL RIGHTS FOR POLICE OFFICERS